-Ganesh Chaturthi festival is celebrated all over India & in Mumbai especially, the grandeur of the festival is something else.
-The whole city comes alive during the 10 days of the festival & people throng to various locations to get a glimpse & seek darshan of their favourite Bappa.
+Ganesh Chaturthi festival is celebrated all over India and in Mumbai especially, the grandeur of the festival is something else.
+The whole city comes alive during the 10 days of the festival and people throng to various locations to get a glimpse and seek darshan of their favourite Bappa.

 We, like all his ardent devotees, leave no stone unturned to welcome Ganesha at our humble abode for 1.5 days.
-The 1.5 days at home is no less than a festival which is celebrated admist family & friends.
-Its all about loads of sweets, food & visiting each others homes to seek the Lord’s Darshan.
+The 1.5 days at home is no less than a festival which is celebrated admist family and friends.
+Its all about loads of sweets, food and visiting each others homes to seek the Lord’s Darshan.

-Instead I have tried my best to write a detailed recipe & hope that you find it useful.
+Instead I have tried my best to write a detailed recipe and hope that you find it useful.

 Wishing all the readers a very happy Ganesh Chaturthi.
 May the Lord bless us all.

 Recipe for Modaks or Steamed Rice Cakes / Ukadiche Modak – Ganesh Chaturthi Special

 Serves – 10 – 12 nos modaks